 The trustee shall be under no duty to see to the application of the payment if the trustee exercised due care in the selection of the person to whom such payment was made.
 The receipt of such person shall be full acquittance to the trustee to the extent of such payment."

 Sec.
-3. This act becomes effective October 1, 1991, and applies to trusts in existence or created on or after that date.
+3. This act becomes effective October 1, 1991.